CS 473: Homework Policies

 “I don't know”

 - Answering “I don't know” (and nothing else) to any required problem or sub-problem, on any homework or exam, is worth 25% partical credit.
-(This policy does not apply to extra-credit problems.)
+(No “I don’t know” credit for extra-credit problems, sorry!)

 - Empty or missing submissions are not the same as “I don’t know”.
 Synonyms like “No idea” or “What is this I don't even” or “Je ne sais pas” or “分かりません” or “